iip-ecosphere/platform/platform/documentation/README.md

 * Platform handbook via [Zenodo](https://doi.org/10.5281/zenodo.5168946) and the [IIP-Ecosphere Website](https://www.iip-ecosphere.eu/).
 The links may become active/updated some days after a release.
 * [Guideline to open the projects and setup the environment](../documentation/Guideline.pdf?raw=true)
 * [Release guideline](../documentation/RELEASE.md)
+* [Install information](../documentation/INSTALL.md) for own installation, Docker containers and for playing with pre-packaged containers.

 ## Guidelines
 * There is an overall **architecture** and a **platform handbook** in the IIP-Ecosphere ownCloud.
 Please consult the architecture first to understand